mcontrerassc/candidate_matrices/README.md

 ## Running a Schmillion Experiments

-This repository provides a parallel experiment runner to execute many variants of `thechef` routine with different scoring functions, runner types, and matrix configurations.
+This repository provides a parallel experiment runner to execute many variants of `thechef` routine with different scoring functions, runner types, and matrix types.
 The workflow is broken into two steps:

 ---